TRSasasusu/TranslationForTheOutsider/README.md

 This Outer Wilds MOD is designed as a UNIVERSAL translation addon and some patches for [The Outsider mod](https://outerwildsmods.com/mods/theoutsider/).

+## Installation

+Requires [The Outsider](https://outerwildsmods.com/mods/theoutsider/) (Of course!
+This mod is an addon of The Outsider).

+Next, install [Translation and Patches for The Outsider](https://outerwildsmods.com/mods/translationfortheoutsider/) by Outer Wilds Mod Manager as in other mods.

 TOC
 * [Translation for The Outsider](#translation-for-the-outsider)
 * [Patches for The Outsider](#patches-for-the-outsider)